kelemen/netbeans-gradle-project/readme.md

   returning models to work on.
 This is especially painful on the first project open because it will actually download every single dependency before returning (even test dependencies).
+- It is not possible to directly open projects without a *build.gradle*.
+  To open such projects, open its parent project and find the project to be opened in the *SubProjects* node, then right click/"Open Subproject".
 - The character encoding for the source file is not read from the Gradle script but can be set separately in project properties (stored with the *settings.gradle* in *.nb-gradle-properties*).